deepseekcoder2/ayechef/README.md

 2. **Personalizes for your household** - dietary restrictions, cooking constraints, and per-session special instructions
 3. **Generates shopping lists** automatically from meal plans with LLM-powered refinement
 4. **Imports recipes** from supported websites with full processing (parsing, tagging, indexing)
-5. **Exports to WhatsApp** with prep warnings and organized categories
+5. **Generates shareable summaries** — copy-paste-ready meal plans and shopping lists with prep warnings and organized categories
 6. **Uses vector search** for semantic recipe matching (finds recipes by meaning, not just keywords)
 7. **Tracks your collection** with insights showing cuisine distribution, exploration coverage, and cooking patterns